 - Go back to school.

-o Cities with strong university and tech talent dominate Amazon’s list.
-Like our list of the 12 top cities for innovation, Amazon included Austin, Boston, Denver and Raleigh, NC.
+o Cities with strong university and tech talent dominated Amazon’s list.
+Like our list of the top 21 cities for innovation, Amazon included Austin, Boston, Denver and Raleigh, NC.

 - Call in the pros

-o While Amazon is using its own in-house staff of data scientists and site selection professionals, most organizations, especially nonprofit associations, do not have that luxury.
+o While Amazon used its own in-house staff of data scientists and site selection professionals, most organizations, especially nonprofit associations, do not have that luxury.
 Fortunately, there is a growing industry of consultants in the meetings industry.
-Traditional site selection companies like HelmsBrisoce have a bevy of consultants with experience and know-how and a newer firm called Groups360 combines their consultants’ experience with their own software that helps planners use data to make the best location decision.
-Convention and visitors bureaus of the major US cities have staff who are always trying to uncover more business for their destination and and many have years of expertise at qualifying groups to determine whether their destination is a fit or not.
-“Everyone’s trying to find a quick solution but it comes down to qualifying the business,” said Carla Bascope-Hebble a Destination Sales Manager with Visit Alexandria.
-“Qualifying and probing is the key to understanding the needs of our clients.”
+Traditional site selection companies have a bevy of consultants with experience and know-how and convention and visitors bureaus (CVBs) of the major US cities are upping their game.

-o Let the cities come up with something themselves.
-Amazon states in its RFP that this is “…an opportunity to present any additional items and intangible considerations with respect to your state/province and community that Amazon should include in its analysis.”
+- Reward innovationo Let the cities come up with something themselves.
+Amazon stated in its RFP that this is “…an opportunity to present any additional items and intangible considerations with respect to your state/province and community that Amazon should include in its analysis.”